jaykhaple/FPGA-Nexys-4-Projects-by-Jay-Khaple/vendingMachine/README.md

 This file contains the code of Vending Machine.
-The code is logically correct only the porblem is comming in Implementation.
+The code is logically correct but still much more things to do.
+Also there is rst button missing.
- So if anyone can correct then please inform me too.
+So please help me to complete this code.